MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 ![screenshots of brand fonts](media/brand-fonts.png)

 Brand fonts are your organization’s fonts that are uploaded and managed within the SharePoint brand center.
-In this article we’ll talk about how to manage your brand fonts so you can use them in Microsoft 365.
+In this article, we talk about how to manage your brand fonts so you can use them in Microsoft 365.

 NOTE: \<font licensing note to link to the font licensing page\>

 There are different types of font format types and font file types.
-The way a font is used, digital or printed, can change the font file type needed.
+The way a font is used, digital, or printed, can change the font file type needed.

 ### Web-safe fonts

 Web-safe fonts are a set of fonts that are widely used and available on most devices by default.
-They are designed to be compatible with different browsers and operating systems, and to reduce the risk of font substitution or distortion.
+They're designed to be compatible with different browsers and operating systems, and to reduce the risk of font substitution or distortion.

 ## Adding brand fonts to the brand center

 SharePoint and Viva Connections include a set of font options that are available for use within Microsoft web products.

-However, sometimes you may want to use a custom font that you’ve created, purchased or downloaded from somewhere else.
+However, sometimes you may want to use a custom font that you’ve created, purchased, or downloaded from somewhere else.
 These custom fonts might be more accurate to how you would like to represent your brand within Microsoft 365 applications like SharePoint and Viva Connections.

 ### Locate custom fonts on the Web